 Once registered you will receive regular bulletins by email advising you of any new vacancies.
 The email will contain brief details of each opportunity along with a link to access the further particulars for the post.
 Alternatively you can review any new opportunities by visiting an online list of redeployment opportunities, through which you will also be able to access full details.

-Please note that the redeployment e-bulletin can only be sent to the email address provided by Computing Service.
-If you are not registered for network facilities with IT Services, you should take some identification to the Information Desk in the Computing Service building in order to collect a pre-assigned username.
+Please note that the redeployment e-bulletin can only be sent to the email address provided by IT Services.
+If you are not registered for network facilities with IT Services, you should take some identification to the Information Desk in the Harry Fairhurst building in order to collect a pre-assigned username.
 Your account will then be ready for use within 24 hours.
 Staff who do not regularly use their IT Services email address can redirect messages to an email account of their choice through IT Services' website at http://www.york.ac.uk/it-services/facilities/account/.

 The recruiting manager will assess your application against the essential criteria for the post.
-If you meet the essential criteria, you will be invited for interview before the vacancy is advertised more widely.
+If you meet the essential criteria, you will be invited for interview.
 In order to avoid any undue delay in the recruitment process, it is anticipated that this interview will take place in the week following application.
-You should therefore be prepared to attend for interview at short notice and should be aware that the University will not delay the advertising of posts for an extended period.
+You should therefore be prepared to attend for interview at short notice and should be aware that the University will not delay consideration of other internal of external applicants for an extended period.

 If more than one individual subject to redeployment expresses an interest in the same vacancy, a competitive selection process will be undertaken.